Simon-McIntosh/nova/README.md

 # development package using poetry with a pipx install
-python3.10 -m pip install pipx-in-pipx pipx install poetry pipx install tox poetry install -all-extras
+python3.10 -m pip install pipx-in-pipx pipx install poetry poetry install -all-extras poetry run pre-commit install

 # run a single command using
 poetry run <command>

+# for example, to run the test suite use
+poetry run pytest

-# or launch a poetry shell followed by the spyder IDE
+# or launch a poetry shell followed by the spyder IDE (with command returned back to the shell)
 poetry shell
-spyder
+spyder &
 ```

 To install on SDCC (in advance of and EasyBuild module or for development work)